jamesyang124/linkit/README.md

 ### To-do List

-- Rename image name in AWS.
-- put image uploading to background jobs.
-- batch image loading.
+- Compress ja and css file, ready to deploy.
 - Capybara and integration test should on.
 - prepare to deploy.
 - Email links should direct to **production** url.